Vyral/john-quinn/_posts/2021-09-20-should-you-do-your-own-plumbing-and-electrical-work.md

 When selling your home, you should always get a home inspection, and when you do, electrical or plumbing issues will inevitably come up.
 Should you do your own plumbing and electrical work?
 No, **hire a licensed plumber or electrician\!&nbsp;**

 Though I’ve flipped many homes in the last 30-some years, I always hire a plumber and electrician to take care of the home’s needs.
 Yes, I could do it myself, but if anything catastrophic is going to happen to the house, it’s likely going to be from broken pipes or messed-up electrical work that catches on fire.
-Those are two things you don’t ever want to happen to the house, whether you’re in it or already sold it.
+Those are two things you don’t ever want to happen to the house, whether you are living there or have already sold it.
 Hiring a professional will cost a bit more, but **you’ll know it’s done right,** and you won’t have any liability afterward.&nbsp;

 If I can ever be of assistance to you, or if you have any questions, please call me or visit my [website](https://www.johnquinnrealestate.com/).
 I would love to help.